 20. Learning Disabilities

 Your son often gets angry because he experiences learning disabilities.
 He can’t manage his emotional feelings because he is overwhelmed with school issues, including exercises, homework, and more.
-So, he expresses his anger and frustration by behaving rudely to you.
+So, he expresses his anger and frustration by behaving rudely toward you.

 To cope with his condition: